Zhan Guo Ce: Content

-Literary criticism

-The intellectual aspects have been disputed due to its stress on fame and profit and its conflicts with Confucian ideology.
-The book appears to overemphasize the historical contributions from the School of Diplomacy, devaluing the book's historical importance.
+Evaluation

 The book does not emphasize the historical facts or fiction, but appears to be an extensive collection of anecdotes with little bearing to the chronological order of chapter and narration.
 Since the 12th century, it has been widely debated whether the book should be considered a historical documentation from writer Chao Gongwu and Gao Sisun, and there have been attempts to categorize the book into a different genus.
 This lasted until 1936 where scholars like Zhong Fengnian demonstrated that the book was written as a handbook of diction from the School of Diplomacy, and not intended to be a compilation of historical facts.

-Modern influence and reputation

-The China specialist Michael Pillsbury, while saying that the book had never been translated into English, wrote that the book was "highly popular and closely studied" in twenty-first century China, especially among military and other government policy-makers who took a hard line against the United States.
-He wrote that China's leaders pursued a strategy "largely the product of lessons learned derived from the Warring States period by the hawks."
+The moral aspects have been disputed due to its stress on power politics, warfare, and its conflicts with Confucian ideology.
+The book appears to overemphasize the historical contributions from the School of Diplomacy, devaluing the book's historical importance.

+The book's distinctive style and content broke new ground decoding the tactics of power politics.
+Its witty and humorous approach, combined with "refined rhetoric and vigorous literary style", makes it a literary gem that surpassed its historical significance.